goethite/gostint-helm/README.md

 This is a proof-of-concept helm chart for the GoStint project.

-This is a work in progress and not for production use...
+This is a work in progress and __not for production use...__

+The goal is to provide a pre-packaged demo environment for GoStint, with Hashicorp Vault etc all preconfigured.

+The PoC GoStint UI is enabled by default in the helm chart and can be accessed by pointing your browser at https://your-k8s-ingess/gostint.
+The `values.yaml` setting `ui.vaultExternalAddr` must be set to the ingress url of the Vault, e.g. https://your-k8s-ingress/vault (see also comments below regarding the Ingress Controller).

 ## IMPORTANT v1 -> v2
 The upgrade of the helm chart fro v1.* to v2.* is a breaking change due to